 17. Chefchaouen, Morocco

 Okay, okay, I know this isn’t in Europe but I couldn’t help it.
 Chefchaouen needs to be on every small town list.
 I’m not even sure if it’s considered a small town, but I seem to be breaking all the rules on this post anyway so add Chefchaouen in Morocco, Africa to your bucket list.

 It’s easier to reach Chefchaouen if you’re visiting Spain.
-You can fly into Tangier, Africa and get a private car to take you straight to your riad in the blue city.
+It’s a short flight from Madrid (or wherever you may be in Spain) or even a ferry ride from Southern Spain to Tangier, Morocco.
+After you arrive in Tangier, you can take a private car straight to your riad in the blue city.
+I recommend a private car over a taxi in this scenario.
 I talk more about the logistics in my post that I’ll link below.